 Special Message for Visiting Researchers

 As of December 1, 2020, visiting researcher are allowed to work in the vertebrate paleontology collections of the Florida Museum of Natural History.
-All visitor must follow CDC protocols to prevent the spread of Covid-19, including complete vaccination and optional use of mask wearing that covers mouth and nose and practicing safe social distancing.
+All visitors must follow CDC protocols to prevent the spread of Covid-19, including complete vaccination and optional use of mask wearing that covers mouth and nose.
 Visiting researchers must arrange an appointment with either one of the curators or the senior collection manager.

 All About Montbrook